Darnel-K/ApacheCodeFileHandlers/README.md

 >         AddHandler CodeHandler .md .sql .py .txt .java .cs
 >         # Add or remove file extensions from the AddHandler statement to enable or disable them working with this script.
 >
 > 4. Alter repository permissions to allow the web server access.
-Would recommend changing ownership of the repository to the web server user and changing file permissions to 775 or 755
+Would recommend changing ownership of the repository to the web server user and changing file permissions to 775 or 755.
-> 5. Restart / Reload the apache server
+> 5. Restart / Reload the apache server.